 Leggings (they were my universal clothing when arriving at the auberge.
 I used them as leggings under my dress and slept in them as well.

 2 merino t-shirts (I like the shirts from Icebreaker very much.
 They are made from Merino and that’s just the best for hiking.
 It’s regulating temperature, are smell resistant and dry quick)

-1 merino dress (I have this dress from icebreaker in black and it was great to change into normal/comfy apparel after a full day of hiking)
+1 merino dress (I have this dress from an icebreaker in black and it was great to change into normal/comfy apparel after a full day of hiking)

 1 thermal long sleeve